|Entrance to the 215th Street Elevated IRT Station in New York|

 The local 1 train veers off of Broadway and follows 10th avenue in Inwood.

 The els are menacingly loud.
 New Yorkers travel these rumbling god-trains; their appearance are swift apparitions of noise and wind.
-A South Ferry Bound train rumbles above of me as I walk along tenth avenue to get a clandestine peek at the Transit Authority train yards that lie to the East of Inwood.
+A South Ferry Bound train rumbles above of me as I walk along the tenth avenue to get a clandestine peek at the Transit Authority train yards that lie to the East of Inwood.
 Condominium towers lie in the Distant Bronx.
 From here, you can see how thin the northern tip of Manhattan island really is.

 The train system is infinitely fascinating (which is why I write about it).
 I am interested in the intersection of people and movement.
 The way the system moves people around; how we move around in the system; how we interact and how we are engaged.
-Some of us are docile travelers, hardly noticing the whir that surrounds us, but others are like the boy on the Pelham Bay local, gesticulating with gesture of energy along with the movement of the train.
+Some of us are docile travelers, hardly noticing the whir that surrounds us, but others are like the boy on the Pelham Bay local, gesticulating with the gesture of energy along with the movement of the train.
 He understood the mystery of the system, how it is like a cipher, something mysterious, yet so full in the midst of millions of people.
 The subway city as a cipher is akin to the ancient image of the labyrinth, with its routes and tunnels overlapping and turning, but never getting anywhere, only presenting choice decisions along the way.